 - From both these places, you need to take a Vaporetto or a water taxi to reach the main square – St. Mark’s Square.
 There are plenty of shuttles and water buses every few minutes from the station or airport to the square.
 One can avail of the same.

-- The Doge’s Palace is located right on the main square and hence, you can just get off here and head straight to the museum.
+- The Doge’s Palace is located right on the main square.
+You can just get off here and head straight to the museum.

 - Click here for the official website of the museum.
 You can not only avail good deals for the tickets but also, watch out for their special programs.
 The full price ticket costs 18 Euros but there are some discounts for families, kids and special people.